shingo-mori/RoboND-DeepRL-Project/README.md

 # Usage

-To get started with the project environment, run the following:
+Run the following to start the project environment:

 ``` bash
 $ cd RoboND-DeepRL-Project/build/x86_64/bin